oncoursesystems/domo-sdk/README.md

 This project is a class library built for compatibility with .NET Standard 2.0.
 It has no external dependencies.

-To install the OnCourse.Domo.Sdk NuGet package, run the following command in the Package Manager Console
+To install the Domo NuGet package, run the following command in the Package Manager Console
 ```
-PM> Install-Package OnCourse.Domo.Sdk
+PM> Install-Package Domo
 ```

 ##  Usage